-Join David D. Levine for an in-depth discussion in this video Understanding vi's modes: Command, Insert, Colon, part of Up and Running with vi.
+Join David D. Levine for an in-depth discussion in this video Understanding vi's modes: Command, Insert, Colon, part of Learning vi.

 VI is unlike most modern editors.
 In that, it has modes.
 A mode determines what happens when you press a key on the keyboard.
 VI begins in Command mode.
 In Command mode, the keys that you press on the keyboard are interpreted as commands that tells VI to do things.
 For example, H and L move backwards and forwards through the current line, and O opens a new line for typing.
 When you press certain commands, including i, a, o and c, or their uppercase versions, it puts you into Insert mode.